IgniteUI/igniteui-xplat-docs/doc/en/components/data-chart-type-polar-series.md

 ## Required Axes
-The $PlatformShort$ data chart component provides various types of axes but only the following types of axes can be used with polar series.
+The $Platform$ data chart component provides various types of axes but only the following types of axes can be used with polar series.

 | Series Type             | Radius Axis Type    | Angle Axis Type    |
 |-------------------------|---------------------|--------------------|